Gift of Education

 Larry F. Solomon

-Mr. Solomon is a retired Senior Managing Director of Accenture and Chief Operating Officer in North America.
+Mr. Solomon is Senior Vice President of EPAM Systems, Inc., a leading provider of software product development services.
+Mr. Solomon previously served as a Senior Managing Director of Accenture and Chief Operating Officer in North America.
 He joined the company in 1986 after receiving a business administration degree from the State University of New York in Albany and worked in Accenture’s consulting practice, primarily for New Jersey’s Division of Taxation and then in practice management where he helped create the Northeast Strategic Services practice and served as Director of Administration.
 In the 1990s, Mr. Solomon worked in Accenture’s Pennsylvania Metro Office, responsible for practice management functions, and has since held a number of leadership positions in human resources (HR), including HR Director for the Americas Government and Health Services Market Unit, the Americas Business Integration HR Lead, and Global Geographic HR Director.
 Promoted to partner in 2000, he became the global managing director for Geographic Services in 2004, later becoming group Chief Operating Officer for Human Resources, where he managed all global HR operations.
 He has also been group chief operating officer of Accenture’s Health and Public Service Operating Group.

 LaGuardia Community College